22 Months Gone: 1967 Imperial Crown Four Door Hardtop – Sold?

-The economic component was that the switch to the C-body was less expensive than maintaining a separate platform for Imperial, which was increasingly difficult to justify given Imperial’s relatively low sales volume.
+The economic component was that switching to the C-body was less expensive than maintaining a separate platform for Imperial, which was increasingly difficult to justify given Imperial’s relatively low sales volume.
 The new platform resulted in a significant reduction in weight as well as in exterior and interior dimensions.
-With the partnership gone between Ghia and Chrysler, limousines based on the Imperial were produced by Armbruster-Stageway of Fort Smith Arkansas.
-The limousines were “sectioned”, with 36 inches added, most of that between the front and back doors with a few inches added between the rear door and the rear wheel, allowing room for two rear-facing seats with a small console/bar in between.
-The limousine conversions were longer than the earlier Ghia cars, and longer than the Cadillac Series 75 limousines.
+With the partnership between Ghia and Chrysler dissolved, limousines based on the Imperial were produced by Armbruster-Stageway of Fort Smith, Arkansas.
+The limousines were “sectioned,” with 36 inches added, most of that between the front and back doors, with a few inches added between the rear door and the rear wheel, allowing room for two rear-facing seats with a small console/bar in between.
+The limousine conversions were longer than the earlier Ghia cars and longer than the Cadillac Series 75 limousines.

-Imperial shared the unibody platform with other full-sized Chrysler Corporation cars, but retained a unique bodyshell.
+Imperial shared the unibody platform with other full-sized Chrysler Corporation cars but retained a unique bodyshell.
 The styling kept the overall straight-line, sharp-edged Engel theme, but there were many detail changes intended to make Imperial look less like Lincoln and more into its own territory.
-The spare tire bulge was completely gone from the rear, although the boss remained.
-The practically full-width taillights spread out from it, straight, but ended before chrome-tipped rear wings.
+Although the boss remained, the spare tire bulge was completely gone from the rear.
+The practically full-width taillights spread straight from it, but ended before chrome-tipped rear wings.
 A base Imperial model, simply called Imperial, returned for the first time since 1963, complementing the Crown and LeBaron levels of trim.
 It was the first four-door pillared Imperial sedan since 1960.
 New standard features included dual brakes with upfront discs and lane-change blinkers.
 Dual exhaust was no longer standard on the convertible.
 The only way to get it was to order the “TNT” version of the 440 engine, an option that promised more power.

 Here’s an Imperial commercial from 1967 highlighting the rare “Mobile Director” option that the ad directors clearly did not think through when they put this together: